arp242/arp242.net/_posts/rimworld-mod-linux.md

 new small map with the last selected mods.

-You can select "Development mode" in options, which will give you a few buttons at the top, it will also allow you to open the console with <code>`</code> and you can speed up things a wee bit more by pressing 4 (*ludicrous speed!*) Most of the buttons etc. should be self-explanatory; there's some [more information on the RimWorld wiki][devmode].
+You can select "Development mode" in options, which will give you a few buttons at the top, gives you a console with <code>`</code>, you can speed up things a wee bit more by pressing 4 (*ludicrous speed!*) Most of the buttons etc. should be self-explanatory; there's some [more information on the RimWorld wiki][devmode].

 Click the "debug actions" button at the top, which has "Change Weather" (filter in the top-left corner; you may need to scroll down).
 After clicking